apache/opendal/docs/rfcs/0000-auto-region.md

 Current behavior for `region` and `endpoint` is buggy. `endpoint=https://s3.amazonaws.com` and `endpoint=""` are expected to be the same, because `endpoint=""` means take the default value `https://s3.amazonaws.com`.
 However, they aren't.

-S3 SDK have a mechanism to construct the correct API endpoint.
+S3 SDK has a mechanism to construct the correct API endpoint.
 It works like `format!("s3.{}.amazonaws.com", region)` internally.
 But if we specify the endpoint to `https://s3.amazonaws.com`, SDK will take this endpoint static.

 So users could meet errors like: